An experienced software developer who switched career paths to study a bachelor degree in game development and make games.

 I have experience as a project manager, development team lead, business application developer, web application developer and much more.

-My goal is to complete my current education in game development, find work in the games industry to gain experience, and ultimately to lead a small but passionate team to create and sell my own games.
+My goal is to complete my current education in game development and find work in the games industry with a company that I can dedicate myself to for the long-term.

 For a complete résumé, contact me at email@example.com.